What's the problem?

 Arc \(\color{#a585ff}{CH}\color{#737373} = \color{#ffffff}P\color{#737373} \times \color{#e3a0cd}0.5\)

-So, our calculated average, represented by
+So our calculated average is represented by

 Arc \(\color{#a585ff}{CH}\color{#737373} = \frac{\color{#ffffff}P\color{#737373}}{\color{#e3a0cd}2}\)

 Wait.
-That's doesn't seem right.
+That does not seem right.

-What we wanted was \(P/4\) , not \(P/2\)
+We wanted \(P/4\) , not \(P/2\) .

 Arc \(\color{#a585ff}{CH}\color{#737373} = \color{#ffffff}P\color{#737373} \times \color{#e3a0cd}\frac{1}{4}\)